shraddhapiparia/sample-code/README.md

  make all

-Program can be executed using
+Program can be executed using:

  ./parkinglot

-Build can be cleaned using
+Build can be cleaned using:

  make clean